AERONAUT

 - also Sunday, June 16 at 2:45pm

-The installation works with the themes of air, floating and simple motorized devices featuring inflated latex balloons as sound conduits.
-In the "Floating" sound sculptures, donut-shaped latex balloons located both in the secret inner stairwell (pictured above) and the pantry room naturally amplify low frequencies made by motors hidden in the center (no speakers or external sound sources are used).
+The installation worked with the themes of air, floating and simple motorized devices featuring inflated latex balloons as sound conduits.
+In the "Floating" sound sculptures, donut-shaped latex balloons located both in the secret inner stairwell (pictured above) and the pantry room naturally amplified low frequencies made by motors hidden in the center (no speakers or external sound sources are used).
 Invisible patterns of sound intensity create silent acoustic “holes” in the pantry room, reflecting the visual image.
-Meanwhile, the artist will contribute daily to her “tapestry” of twister balloons in colors that reflect on the life of “aeronaut” Charles Hamilton ("Balloon Tapestry with the Sound of Its Own Making - Tribute to Robert Morris) (pictured below).
-The sound of the making of the tapestry, along with any ancillary sounds, will be recorded.
-When the activity is not happening, the tapestry, in its ongoing state, will be displayed in the room and the recording will be played back, both as a documentation of the ongoing process.
-As the audio library increases, the balloon tapestries will slowly disintegrate.
+Meanwhile, the artist contributed daily to her “tapestry” of twister balloons in colors that reflected on the fleeting nature of life (Balloon Tapestry with the Sound of Its Own Making - Tribute to Robert Morris) (see video below).
+The sound of the making of the tapestry, along with any ancillary sounds, were recorded.
+When the activity was not happening, the tapestry, in its ongoing state, was displayed in the room and the recording was played back, both as a documentation of the ongoing process.
+As the audio library increased, the balloon tapestries slowly disintegrated.